wellcomecollection/wellcomecollection.org/infra/README.md

 # Deploy

-You'll need to be sure to get setup with you `tfvars` from a friendly developer near you.
+To get deploying, you'll need to get some `tfvars` from a friendly developer near you.
 Once that's done run:

     ./airbag.sh <BUILD_STATE_BUCKET>